pycom/pycom-documentation/chapter/gettingstarted/programming/examples.md

 ```

 {% hint style='tip' %}
 For more Python examples, check out these [tutorials](https://www.tutorialspoint.com/python3/).
-Be aware of the implementation differences between Micropython and Python 3.5.
+Be aware of the implementation differences between MicroPython and Python 3.5.
 {% endhint %}